Requests

 The method defaults to UTF-8 encoding if no encoding is specified in the request headers.

-Parsing json data
+Parsing JSON data

 For JSON APIs, you'll typically read the body as a string and then decode it using Dart's jsonDecode function.
 This two-step process gives you control over error handling.

-app.post('/api/users', (ctx) async {
+app.post('/api/users', (final req) async {

 try {

-final bodyText = await ctx.request.readAsString();
+final bodyText = await req.readAsString();

 final data = jsonDecode(bodyText) as Map<String, dynamic>;